ceciliarighi/ACTRIS_CiGas_condensable_vapors/N2O_actinometry_experiment/README.md

   - Launch Jupyter and open **It_factor_correction.ipynb**.
   - Update the input arrays and constants under *## user interface*.
   - Run the cells in order to calculate the geometry correction facor K.

+[!IMPORTANT]
+Be sure to apply the geometry correction factor K as described in Appendix A of [Kürten *et al.* (2012)](https://pubs.acs.org/doi/10.1021/jp212123n), regardless of which script you use.

 >[!TIP]
 >For detailed theoretical background and script differences, see **N2O_actinometry_experiment_guidelines.pdf**.